Cranq-io/cranq-tutorials/prototypes/sdk/google/spreadsheet/spreadsheet value updater.md

+---
+description: sdk/google/spreadsheet]
+---

 # Spreadsheet value updater

-[sdk/google/spreadsheet]

 Writes data to a single range of  a given spreadsheet.